okaeiz/C8-Tasklist-Farsi/README.md

     docker-compose up -d
     ```

    This will build and start all services defined in the docker-compose.yml file.
-<br /> 4.
-Access the application:
+4. Access the application:

    Once all services are up and running, you can access the web application at <http://localhost:3000> (or the port specified in your Docker Compose configuration).

 ## Development 💻